HCL-TECH-SOFTWARE/domino-keep-docs/docs/installconfig/index.md

 ### Understanding configuration

 The configuration follows the concept of [an Overlay File System](https://www.datalight.com/blog/2016/01/27/explaining-overlayfs-%E2%80%93-what-it-does-and-how-it-works/).
-The base configuration is retrieved from the installation directory or `jar` file.
+The base configuration is retrieved from the installation directory or `jar` files.

+When jar files contain a resource `/config/config.json`, that configuration file is added to total configuration

 Then, it is overlayed with any JSON files in the `keepconfig.d` directory within the Notes data directory and then finally, with any environment parameters.

 ### Hierarchy